comet-ml/opik/apps/opik-documentation/documentation/docs/cookbook/langchain.md

 We will be using the `create_sql_query_chain` function from the `langchain` library to create a SQL query to answer the question.

-We will be using the `OpikTracer` class from the `opik` library to ensure that the LangChan trace are being tracked in Comet.
+We will be using the `OpikTracer` class from the `opik` library to ensure that the LangChain trace are being tracked in Comet.

 ```python